Justin-Insight/mymindteam.com/content/blog/_index.md

   footer_secondary:
     weight: 2
 seo:
-  page_title: 'Blog - Mind Team '
+  page_title: "Blog - Mind Team "
   meta_description: >-
     Visit the Mind Team blog for neurodivergent guides, tips, news and resources for individuals of all ages in any stage of their learning journey.